Distributive-Network/pythonmonkey-examples/README.md

 - `promises/`
   - Using JavaScript promises in Python

-## Fullstack Example using CyrptoJS
+## Fullstack Example using CryptoJS
 For a more in depth example using the CryptoJS NPM package, refer to [https://github.com/Distributive-Network/PythonMonkey-Crypto-JS-Fullstack-Example](https://github.com/Distributive-Network/PythonMonkey-Crypto-JS-Fullstack-Example/).